THIS PROGRAM IS CURRENTLY ON HOLD PENDING RECEIPT OF FEDERAL FUNDING.

 Programs selected for the Washington State Justice Assistance Grant (JAG) are chosen from concepts submitted to Commerce and recommended by the JAG Advisory Committee.
-Acting upon the committee’s recommendations, the department then develops application packages tailored to each recommended program and solicits applications from all eligible agencies.
+Acting on the committee’s recommendations, the department then develops application packages tailored to each recommended program, and solicits applications from all eligible agencies.

 Concept proposals may be submitted at any time.
-Those proposals received up to the day before the Justice Assistance Grant Advisory Committee meets will be forwarded to the committee for review and consideration.
+Proposals received up to the day before a Justice Assistance Grant Advisory Committee meeting will be forwarded to the committee for review and consideration.
 If you would like to submit or review submitted concept proposals, please contact: William Johnston at email@example.com.

 The state’s Justice Assistance Grant Application, reflecting the recommendations of the Advisory Committee, is finalized following release of the Department of Justice, Bureau of Justice Assistance’s application instructions (usually in late April), and provided for both legislative and public review for 30 days prior to submission.